 Guests hop aboard a trolley and ride to St. Augustine’s most haunted sites.
 From there, see performers act out important scenes and tour well known haunts.
 A few stops include the old drug store, Potter’s Wax Museum and an old jail.
 Each tour lasts about 1.25 hours, and is not recommended for kids under 4 years old.

 Sheriff’s Ghost Walk Tours

-Sheriff’s Ghost Walk Tours entertains all ages.
+Sheriff’s Ghost Walk Tours entertain all ages.
 The Sheriff is known for his storytelling, sense of humor, all-ages appeal and local knowledge.
 In addition, many recommend this tour for families with children.
 Visitors should make reservations, and tours do not operate on Mondays.

 This tour operator hosts three different tours: ghost, haunted pub crawls and paranormal investigations.
 For ghost tours, guests can either ride or walk through St. Augustine to learn about the city’s haunted treasures.
 Walk through the most haunted areas or explore via van or hearse for a different experience.